TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

     b'bce'

-   If :class:`~memoryview.format` is one of the native format specifiers from the :mod:`struct` module, indexing with an integer or a tuple of integers is also supported and returns a single *element* with the correct type.
+   If :class:`~memoryview.format` is one of the native format specifiers kutoka the :mod:`struct` module, indexing with an integer or a tuple of integers is also supported and returns a single *element* with the correct type.
 One-dimensional memoryviews can be indexed with an integer or a one-integer tuple.
 Multi-dimensional memoryviews